 The dance kept spreading to other countries and continents and now (2020) you can find people dancing some version of it in almost every corner of the world.
 In Europe there are normally countless festivals and smaller events every weekend.

 Pretty much since Kizomba started spreading outside of PALOP countries and Portugal we have seen a slightly different dance than the original.
 There are probably many reasons for this.
 Some of the most important ones I see are:

 Ghetto zouk, a music style, was played a lot in parties and festivals ever since the beginning when the dance and music started spreading in Europe.
 Due to Ghetto Zouk's electronic feel and influence from RnB, this music was very easy to listen to for European ears and also called for a slightly different way of dancing, which started affecting the way people danced.
 For example, people started using more syncopations.

 This slight change in the way people danced increased even more when Europeans started to put other elements into the dance.
-Many people who started dancing came from other dances, carrying an influence from those dances and incorporating movements from those dances.
+Many people who started dancing came from other dances, like Salsa, Bachata, HipHop, carrying an influence from those dances and incorporating movements from those dances.

-During the first years, there were not many people traveling to teach.
-The only option for many people was to spend most of the year learning from watching Youtube videos and similar.
+During the first years, there were not many teachers who travelled to teach and the only option for many people was to spend most of the year learning from watching Youtube videos and similar.
 There were not many festivals to learn in, there were hardly any online courses and very few parties to practice.
 So, the right way of stepping, the way of hearing the music, the feeling, and the cultural aspects were not as easy to imitate or absorb when people first started dancing in Europe.